The Flames: List of tracks on the second, untitled, unreleased album

-Both Steve and Brother were unhappy with the situation in the US.
-Brother left to England and Steve to South Africa, thus disbanding the group essentially.
+Both Steve and Brother were unhappy living in the US, and with Brother leaving for England and Steve to South Africa, the group was disbanded.

 Post-break up

-In 1972, Ricky Fataar and Blondie Chaplin joined The Beach Boys.
-Blondie’s role in The Beach Boys was as a bass guitarist and vocalist.
-He sang lead on a number of tracks on two Beach Boys studio albums and the live Beach Boys in Concert album.
-The track Sail On, Sailor is most associated with him.
-Blondie left the group in 1973 and worked with a number of other musicians, performing live as well as on records, including members of The Band and The Byrds.
+In early 1972, Ricky Fataar and Blondie Chaplin joined The Beach Boys.
+With Ricky on drums and vocals and Blondie on guitar and vocals, this lineup of the Beach Boys recorded two studio albums and the live The Beach Boys in Concert album.
+Blondie's lead vocal on the song "Sail On, Sailor" is his most-known work.
+Blondie left the group at the end of 1973 and worked with a number of other musicians, performing live as well as on records, including members of The Band and The Byrds.
 He also recorded two solo albums.
-Blondie’s talents came to the attention of The Rolling Stones and he's toured with the group for over 10 years, as well as appearing on some of their studio recordings.
-He is also a member of Skollie, a band formed with fellow South Africans, Keith Lentin and Anton Fig.
+Blondie's talents came to the attention of The Rolling Stones and he has toured with the group for over 10 years, as well as appearing on some of their studio recordings.
+He is also a member of Skollie, a band formed with Keith Lentin and Anton Fig.

-Ricky remained with the Beach Boys for 3 years before branching out into other fields.
-In 1978, he featured in the film All You Need Is Cash, a spoof on the Beatles.
-He played the role Stig O’Hara, a character based on George Harrison.
-He also featured on The Rutles' two albums.
-He became a producer and his production of Renée Geyer's So Lucky, which also featured Blondie on vocals, was his first success in the role.
-He later emigrated to Australia where he produced a number of successful artists including Tim Finn, Kate Ceberano, Dragon, and Wendy Matthews.
-Ricky wrote the scores for a few Australian films.
-Ricky met Bonnie Raitt in 1978 and has since accompanied her on many tours as well as appearing on most of her later recordings.
+Ricky remained with the Beach Boys for another year after Blondie's departure, leaving the band himself at the end of 1974.
+In 1978, he featured in the film All You Need Is Cash, as a member of the Rutles, a spoof on the Beatles.
+Ricky played Stig O'Hara, the George Harrison character.
+He also featured on the Rutles' two albums.
+He became a producer, with his first major success being Renée Geyer's So Lucky, which also featured Blondie as a vocalist.
+He later emigrated to Australia, producing a number of successful artists, including Tim Finn, Kate Ceberano, Dragon, and Wendy Matthews.
+Ricky also wrote the scores for a few Australian films.
+Ricky met Bonnie Raitt in 1978, and has since accompanied her on many tours, as well as appearing on most of her later recordings.

-Steve Fataar and Edries Fredericks later teamed up with some other artists to form In Formation.
+Steve Fataar and Edries Fredericks later teamed up with some other artists to form the band In Formation.

-In the 1970's, almost all The Flames’ masters were destroyed in a fire.
-It is only through the restoration done by Bas Mollenkramer from physical records that we have almost the complete Flames recordings available.
+In the 1970s, almost all The Flames' masters were destroyed in a fire.
+It is only through the restoration done by Bas Mollenkramer from physical records that almost all the Flames recordings are available.

-Brother Fataar died on September 10, 1978 and Baby Duval died on an unknown date.
+Brother Fataar died on September 10, 1978, and Baby Duval died on an unknown date.

 The Flames have reunited a few times.
 In 2000 and 2011, the three surviving members of the band reunited for a few shows in South Africa.

 Steve Fataar died on January 18, 2020, having performed at a show hours before.
 It's believed he died in his sleep from lung complications.